franciscog123/ng-weather-app/README.md

 # NgWeatherApp

-A weather forecast site created using the OpenWeather API and the Angular framework.
+A weather forecast site created using the OpenWeather API, Algolia Places, and the Angular framework.

 Live Demo: https://franciscog123.github.io/ng-weather-app/